 An Intensive Semester can be taken for up to 12 units of credit.
 The number of units to be graded will be determined by the faculty supervisor, but (1) work performed by the student for credit but not under direct faculty supervision may receive no more than 9 ungraded credits, and (2) at least 3 graded credits must be for the faculty-supervised research paper.
 The faculty-supervised written work may, with the approval of the instructor, be designated in the application as being undertaken in satisfaction of the Supervised Analytic Writing requirement or the Substantial Paper requirement.

 Proposals for Intensive Semesters are reviewed twice during the academic year, once in the fall term and again in the spring term.
 The specific deadlines for submitting Intensive Semester Research Program proposals can be found on the Important Dates calendar published by the Office of the Registrar.
 An Intensive Semester Research Program application will be accepted by the registrar only if the student has completed all work in previously taken courses.
 A student whose application has been approved by the Intensive Semester Research Program Committee may register for the Intensive Semester Research Program only if all prior course work is complete.
-A student may not take an Intensive Semester during his or her final term nor take more than one Intensive Semester while at the Law School.
-A student who undertakes an Intensive Semester away from the Law School will be expected to complete the balance of his or her legal education in residence at the Law School.
+Students may not take an Intensive Semester during their final term nor take more than one Intensive Semester while at the Law School.
+Students who undertake an Intensive Semester away from the Law School will be expected to complete the balance of their legal education in residence at the Law School.